["learn"]

 • Aam Panna: This raw mango drink is tangy and sweet.
 Mix it with tequila or vodka, add some mint and lime, and you’ve got a gorgeous summer cocktail.

-• Falooda: A traditional dessert drink, falooda can become a fun cocktail by blending the ingredients with vodka or gin, making it a sweet and colourful treat.
+• Falooda: A traditional dessert drink, falooda can become a fun cocktail by blending the ingredients with vodka or gin, making it a sweet and colourful treat to enjoy after dinner.

-• Thandai: A traditional chilled drink made with milk, nuts, and spices, thandai can be turned into a cocktail by blending it with vodka or gin for a creamy, nutty experience.
+• Thandai: A traditional chilled drink made with milk, nuts, and spices, thandai can be turned into a cocktail by blending it with rum, spiced rum, vodka or gin for a creamy, nutty experience.

 • Kesar badam milk: This saffron and almond milk drink can become a delightful cocktail by blending it with bourbon or whiskey, enhancing its richness and yielding a very luxurious drink.